noseka1/quay-kustomization/README.md

 Refer to [Accessing Red Hat Red Hat Quay](https://access.redhat.com/solutions/3533201) to get the credentials to pull containers from the Quay.io registry.
 Save the credentials as `quay-instance/base/redhat-quay-pull-secret.json`.

-Deploy a Red Hat Quay instance into the `quay-enterprise` project:
+Deploy a Red Hat Quay instance to the `quay-enterprise` project:

 ```
 $ oc apply --kustomize quay-instance/overlays/development
 ```
+In several minutes a development Quay installation should be up and running on your OpenShift cluster.

 Optionally, install Container Security Operator:

 ```
 $ oc apply --kustomize container-security-operator/base
 ```